crimson-projects/smile-reactions-with-css/README.md

 <div align="center">

-# Smile reactions with CSS | Crimson
+# Smile Icon Reactions with only CSS | Crimson

 ### <a href="https://shreactions.netlify.app/">Link</a>